 In 2008, I found myself lost, dazed and confused.
 I had literally bottomed out, with no clue as to how I was going to pull myself out of yet another pit.
-I had suffered multiple traumas, including sexual and domestic violence; I was homeless; I was a convicted felon; I was an alcoholic and I was a poor excuse for a mother.
-Transition Projects accepted me at my worst and have been there to guide and assist me into becoming my best.
+I had suffered multiple traumas, including sexual and domestic violence.
+I was homeless, a convicted felon, an alcoholic, and a poor excuse for a mother.
+Transition Projects accepted me at my worst and has been there to guide and assist me into becoming my best.

 As a participant in their Mentor Program, I have accomplished more than I could ever imagine.

-After accepting a position as a full-time Outreach Specialist with Transition Projects my confidence and self-esteem have skyrocketed.
-I have found my voice and I am able to honor my story by being my true authentic self.
-Today, after engaging and bettering myself through higher education I received my Bachelors of Social Work at Portland State University (PSU), and I am now working on a Masters of Social Work at PSU.
+My confidence and self-esteem skyrocketed.
+I found my voice and was able to honor my story by being my true, authentic self.
+I have received my Bachelors of Social Work, I am a Certified Alcohol & Drug Counselor II, and I am determined to complete my Masters of Social Work.

 My journey has led me to various promotions at Transition Projects.
 After managing the Mentor Program for 3 years, the very program that was a pillar to me in accomplishing my goals, I now have the honor of being the agency's very first Director of Equity and Inclusion.
 All of these accomplishments swell me with pride; however, what gives me the most satisfaction is this: I have been a mom for over 22 years, but today I’m a parent.